JulieaMammen/Homelessness/README.md

   and the data dictionary
   HUD TO3 - 05b Analysis File - Data - Dictionary.csv
  We also will utilize the Housing and Urban Development model produced in 2019 to see if there are alternative modeling approaches.

+## Data Preparation

+The steps taken to clean the data set involved ensuring there are no missing values, but also ensuring that there are no extreme outliers that can skew the data set.

+The file the performs the data preparation is:
+  JulieMammen-DATA 3320 Homelessness Data Preparation.ipynb